 It’s your choice and you can change your mind as often as you like.

 Over the years, maybe you have had conflicting opinions about end-of-life medical treatment.
 If the time came to make decisions for you, would your family members really know what you want them to do?
 If you sign a Living Will, you will be letting everyone know, in one document, how you want to handle having a terminal condition, an end-stage condition, or a persistent vegetative state.

 The best way to make sure your wishes are honored is to make a clear statement.
 And, as noted above, you can always change your Living Will if your feelings change.

 At Law Offices of John Mangan, P.A., we’ve helped many clients develop comprehensive estate plans that meet their goals and needs.
-We can set up an appointment for you if you just call 772-324-9050 or use our convenient Contact Form.
+We can set up an appointment for you.

 Do you question the need for attorney guidance with so many online resources?
 Because laws and regulations are complex, and because every person has a lot at risk, more people than ever are seeking professional guidance from an experienced, knowledgeable source.
 That helps explain the rapid growth of our firm.
 Whether you happened upon this website by accident or are one of the many referrals we receive from a nearly 15-year collection of satisfied clients, our staff can provide customized estate planning guidance for you.
 Call us.
 Our number: 1 (772) 218-0480